Health and Safety Risk Assessment for Working from Home

 - Lone working which involves whether the employee is familiar with the lone working health and safety procedure, that the employee can contact their manager easily, whether there is a check-in system, whether the home is kept secure while the employee works, whether laptops and important files are kept locked away when not in use.

 Employer’s considerations pertaining to employees working from home

-Employers remain responsible for the health and safety of employees, as far as reasonably practicable, whether they are on the organisation’s premises, or working from home.
+Employers remain responsible for the employee safety in the workplace, as far as reasonably practicable, whether they are on the organisation’s premises, or working from home.

 Where health and safety risk assessments for working from home cater for employees safeguarding their own health and safety on behalf of the employer, employers must consider the following issues that may arise:

 - Insurances, for either mortgage or lease agreements in addition to the loss or the damage of equipment.

 - Telephone equipment in addition to suitable internet systems and remote access to the organisation’s databases.